July 8-12, 2019

-Preparing Students for Advanced Placement® Calculus BC: Revised
+Preparing Students for Advanced Placement® Calculus AB: Revised

 Preparing Students for Advanced Placement® Chemistry

 AP 512.300 Stephen Pulliam

 This workshop is geared toward but not limited to new AP Chemistry teachers.
 During the week, we will look at the unique features of AP Chemistry, review content, and explore the depth of content required by the course.
 Considerable time will be spent reviewing the syllabus required by the College Board for all AP courses as well as conducting labs throughout the workshop specifically designed for the course requirements.
 Topics to be covered include kinetics, equilibrium, thermodynamics, and electrochemistry.
 In order to create a culture of collaboration and community, experienced teachers will have the opportunity to share what has worked well in their course as well as brainstorm solutions for any challenges faced.
 In addition, we will examine past AP tests with the goal to develop strategies to enable students to perform well on the exam.

 Preparing Students for Advanced Placement® Computer Science Principles